 Kriti Kharbanda On Rumours Of Dating Pulkit Samrat: 'That's For People To Find Out'

-Lately, there has a strong buzz in the tinsel town about Pulkit Samrat and Kriti Kharbanda dating each other.
-The rumoured couple are often spotted out together at gym sessions and dinner dates.
+Lately, there has a strong buzz in tinseltown about Pulkit Samrat and Kriti Kharbanda dating each other.
+The rumoured couple are often spotted together at gym sessions and dinner dates.
 While both of them have been quite tight-lipped about the matter, Kriti recently reacted to these speculations in an interview with Mumbai Mirror.

 The actress told the tabloid, "It's a good feeling people think so.
 I think we look great together."
 She further said, "That's for people to find out.
 I am not saying 'yes' and nor am I saying 'no'."
 Well like they say, there's no smoke without any fire!
 Did Kriti just drop a hint about her relationship status?